albertxie/iverilog-tutorial/README.md

 ```bash
 iverilog -o simple.vvp simple.v simple_tb.v
 ```
 In this specific example, we are testing a Verilog module called `simple.v`.
-The test cases are contained in the file `simpe_tb.v`, it can be named arbitrarily; although it is called `moduldename_tb.v` by convention.
+The test cases are contained in the file `simple_tb.v`, it can be named arbitrarily; although it is called `moduldename_tb.v` by convention.
 We specify our output file to be `simple.vvp`

 ### Running the Simulation
 ```bash